d2l-ai/d2l-en/chapter_preface/index.md

 tweaking the code in small ways and observing the results.
 Ideally, an elegant mathematical theory might tell us precisely how to tweak our code to achieve a desired result.
-However, today deep learning practitioners today must often tread where no cogent theory can provide firm guidance.
+However, deep learning practitioners today must often tread where no cogent theory can provide firm guidance.
 Despite our best attempts, formal explanations